Barrett Roberts '07 begins his sixth season as head men’s and women’s swimming & diving coach at Wheaton in 2016-17.

-Ben Chalot recently concluded his third year with both the men's and women's swimming and diving programs in 2014-15.
+Ben Chalot starts his fourth year with both the men's and women's swimming and diving programs in 2015-16.

 Chalot, who also doubles as the Associate Director of Career Services at Wheaton, competed at The College of Wooster for four years (1994-1998) earning several All-Northcoast Athletic Conference (NCAC) All-Conference honors over his career, while qualifying for the NCAA's in five different events (100-free, 200-free, 200, 400 & 800-free relays).
 Chalot still holds one school record in the program along with his teammates in the 800-free relay (6:59.87/1996).